 Trigger point dry needling uses a small, solid filament needle which is inserted into that painful knotted muscle to create a localized response often called a twitch response.
-This helps to start the healing process by causing micro drama to the muscles and activates the bodies immune system to decrease inflammation.
-This helps the muscles to release the tension allowing for improved mobility and pain reduction.
+This helps to start the healing process by causing micro trauma to the muscles and activates the bodies immune system to decrease inflammation.
+This helps the muscles to release tension allowing for improved mobility and pain reduction.

 How is it different from acupuncture?